• Skip to primary navigation

 In a small mixing bowl, add water, pumpkin puree, and honey.

 Mix until completely smooth.
-Pour over flour mixture and stir only until all of the flour is combined.
-Remember “NO KNEADING” required.
+Pour over the flour mixture and stir only until all of the flour is combined.
+Remember “NO KNEADING” is required.

 Pour dough out onto a heavily floured surface and shape into a ball.
-Place on a sheet of parchment paper or in a Bratform, cover with plastic wrap.
-Let rise for 1 hours.
-After the 1 hour rise time, I turned the dough that is in the Bratform onto a sheet of parchment then used the parchment as a sleeve to place the dough into the pot.
+Place on a sheet of parchment paper and cover with plastic wrap.
+Let rise for 1 hour.
 Meanwhile, heat oven to 450 degrees F. Place a heavy pot with a lid into the hot oven and preheat for 30 minutes.
-Remove the hot pot from the oven and lift the parchment paper with the dough and carefully place into the hot pot.
+Remove the hot pot from the oven lift the parchment paper with the dough and carefully place it into the hot pot.
 Cover with the lid and continue baking for 30 minutes.
-Remove the lid and bake an additional 10-12 minutes or until golden.
+Remove the lid and bake for an additional 10-12 minutes or until golden.

 Amazing bread with very little effort.
 I think I spent a total of 10 minutes prepping the dough and that included toasting the pecans.

-I personally love this bread dripping with honey.
+I love this bread dripping with honey.
 Enjoy!

 Print